We believe life is better when we do it together!

 What types of groups are there?

-We have groups that meet off campus twice a month within a home, restaurant, or other places within the community.
+Our Co-Ed Community Groups serve men and women on and off campus and meet twice a month.
 This is where the vast majority of our community group ministries take place, and is what you would think of as the typical, “home group Bible study.”

 Some people need to be ministered to before they can minister to others.
 If that’s you, Mosaic provides a safe place for people to talk through specific sin issues and struggles every week on our campus.
 These groups give men and women a safe place to pursue redemption in Christ from sin and suffering.
 Groups include: Celebrate Recovery, Grief Share, Divorce Care, and our Family Support Groups that help families cope with a family member struggling with addiction.

 We strive to make joining community groups as simple as possible.
 You can either fill out our Connect Card with the appropriate information and indicate that you are interested in knowing more about community groups, or you can visit